 I’ve been looking at a few options on Wayfair but each side has slightly different widths and I want to fill the spaces completely so I may just build some custom farmhouse style shelves.

-Hope your having a wonderful day, thanks for stopping by and don’t forget to checkout my favorite Amazon farmhouse decor here!
+Thanks for stopping by!
+If your looking for some great farmhouse style decor don’t forget to checkout my favorite Amazon decor options here!